If you are asking any of the questions below, you’re in the right place.

 Since 2004, I have been a member of the Association of Certified Fraud Examiners.
 The fraud cases I have worked on range from a few thousand to two million.
 I am a consultant with the Carl Vinson Institute of Government at the University of Georgia and have written course material for the Institute.

-I am the author of The Little Book of Local Government Fraud Prevention and Preparation of Financial Statements & Compilation Engagements.
-Also, I am a contributing author for PPC’s Guide to Cash, Tax, and Other Bases of Accounting and PPC’s Guide to Audits of Local Governments.
+I am the author of The Little Book of Local Government Fraud Prevention.
+I am also a contributing author for PPC’s Guide to Cash, Tax, and Other Bases of Accounting and PPC’s Guide to Audits of Local Governments.

 The information herein is provided to assist you.
 There is no guarantee that all information is correct.
 The user assumes all risks related to use of the material in this blog.
 Users should perform their own research to reach conclusions about all matters.
 The views in this blog do not necessarily represent those of McNair, McLemore, Middlebrooks, LLC.